-'Black Panther' tops 'Wrinkle' as Disney dominates at the box office
+'Black Panther' tops 'Wrinkle' as Disney dominates box office

 Los Angeles (AFP)

-"Black Panther" kept up its record-setting ways in North American theaters over the weekend, easily defeating a challenge from another Disney product, newly released "A Wrinkle in Time," to again dominate box offices, industry analysts said.
+"Black Panther" kept its record-setting grip on the North American box office over the weekend, easily defeating a challenge from fellow Disney release "A Wrinkle in Time," industry figures showed Monday.

-The Disney/Marvel superhero collaboration took in an estimated $41.1 million for the three-day weekend, website Exhibitor Relations reported.
-That bumped it up to a domestic total of $562 million in its four weeks out, making it the seventh biggest domestic release ever.
+The Marvel superhero movie took $40.8 million, industry monitor Exhibitor Relations reported, bumping it up to a domestic total of $561.7 million in its four-week run, making it the seventh-biggest domestic release ever.

-"Panther" stars Chadwick Boseman as the superhero king of a utopian if fictional African country.
-It is now the first movie since "Star Wars: The Force Awakens" to top North American box offices for four consecutive weekends.
+"Black Panther," starring Chadwick Boseman as the titular king of the African utopia Wakanda, is the first movie since "Star Wars: The Force Awakens" to top the domestic box offices for four consecutive weekends.

-And in fifth spot was comedy thriller "Game Night" from Warner Bros., which netted $7.9 million.
-The movie, starring Jason Bateman and Rachel McAdams, tells the story of six friends who get together for beer and games and stumble into a dangerous reality game.
+In fifth spot was Warner Bros. comedy thriller "Game Night" with $7.9 million.
+The movie, starring Jason Bateman and Rachel McAdams, tells the story of six friends who get together around beers and stumble into a dangerous reality game.

 Rounding out the top 10 were: